tonysm/importmap-laravel/README.md

 Importmap::pin("app", to: "/js/app.js");
 ```

 This means that the `app` module will point to `/js/app.js` in the browser.
 This is a URL or a URI, not the path to file itself.
+Pins to local file assume a relative path of `resources/js/` to find them.

 ### Pinning Local Directories